 Mollabashi Historical House

-It’s not just Kashan that is famous for Persian historical houses, Isfahan also has his fair share.
+It’s not just Kashan that is famous for Persian historical houses; Isfahan also has its fair share.
 The historical residence of Mollabashi has an outstanding room with mirrors, beautiful carpets and colored windows that are just picture-perfect.

 This place has a gorgeous courtyard!
 Sit down, admire the garden and have a coffee.